 Boys’ and Men’s Specialty Shop Opens On Arsenal St

 Ira Pellman, proprietor of the Boys’ and Men’s Specialty Shop on Arsenal Street, was born in Poland in 1894 and immigrated to the United States around 1912.
 The next decade would see him peddling dry goods throughout Jefferson County, particularly Alexandria Bay, Cape Vincent, Clayton, Chaumont and surrounding areas.
-In 1914, he would work at the Globe store before opening a partnership with Samuel Zeitlin, Zeitlin & Pellman, a retail clothing store at 216 Court Street for four years which would be interrupted by his service in WWI.
+In 1914, he worked at the Globe store before opening a partnership with Samuel Zeitlin, Zeitlin & Pellman, a retail clothing store at 216 Court Street for four years, which would be interrupted by his service in WWI.

 On Sept.
 1, 1954, the Watertown Daily Times would once again display an advertisement for another grand opening–

 After 32 years of serving Dad and the Boys, we proudly present after weeks of careful consideration and planning… our entirely new and modern Ladies’ Department which will feature a complete line of Nationally famous brands of wearing apparel

 Mrs. Ira Pellman, with many years of experience, will be in charge of the new department.

 We hope you will accept this as our cordial invitation to visit us opening day.

 Unfortunately, Ira would suffer from health problems after a heart attack in 1954, and heart disease would continue to be an issue.
 In February of 1957, he passed away en route to a vacation in Florida, though he had visited his store just the prior week before leaving for vacation and making stops in Albany and New York City.
 Ira’s son, Milton, would take over the business along with his mother, Ida.